 RATPAC-B contains data for individual stations as well as large-scale arithmetic averages corresponding to areas used for RATPAC-A. The station data consist of adjusted data produced by LKS for the period 1958–1997 and unadjusted data from IGRA after 1997.
-The regional mean time series in RATPAC-B are based on arithmetic averaging of these station data, rather than the first difference method used to create RATPAC-A. For individual station data, monthly data, or regional means on smaller scales, the team recommends use of RATPAC-B, with careful attention paid to the potential of inhomogeneities influencing analysis after 1997.
+The regional mean time series in RATPAC-B represent arithmetic averages of these station data.
+Use RATPAC-B for studying long-term temperature changes in monthly data or over smaller regions than is possible with RATPAC-A, albeit with careful attention to the potential of inhomogeneities influencing the analysis after 1997.

-Download ASCII versions of the RATPAC data from our access area.
+Use your browser to download ASCII versions of the RATPAC data from our access area.

 Free M., D.J.
 Seidel, J.K.
 Angel, J. Lanzante, I. Durre and T.C.
-Peterson, 2005: Radiosonde Atmospheric Temperature Prodcuts for Assessing Climate (RATPAC): A new dataset of large-area anomaly time series.
+Peterson, 2005: Radiosonde Atmospheric Temperature Products for Assessing Climate (RATPAC): A new dataset of large-area anomaly time series.
 Journal of Geophysical Research, 110, D22101, http://dx.doi.org/10.1029/2005JD006169.

 A Comprehensive Overview of RATPAC.